feathersui/feathersui-starling/README.md

 ---

 **Warning:** This is a pre-release version of Feathers.
 It may contain bugs or unfinished features.
-It is not recommended for production apps because it is considered *unstable*.
+It is not recommended for production apps because it is considered potentially *unstable*.
 Use at your own risk.
 To download a stable build, visit the [Feathers website](http://feathersui.com/).

 ---